Timeline: June 2019 onwards

 Following are the four categories of children considered as children in street situations.

-- Missing or Runaway child on the Street
+- Missing or runaway children on the streets

 - Child begging on the street

 - Everyday, they struggle for survival, for food, water, clothing, shelter, medicine and protection.
-Hunger drives them consistently move from one place to another in search of food.
+Hunger driving them, they consistently move from one place to another in search of food

 - The struggle of survival compels them to start earning at early age.
-They are engage in occupation such as rag-picking, street vending, working as domestic helps, begging etc. They are often exloited by employers and the police which makes them an extremly vulnerable group.
-The risk of falling in the hands of criminals and getting engage in crimes are common.
+They are engaged in occupation such as rag-picking, street vending, working as domestic helps, begging etc. They are often exlpoited by employers and the police which makes them an extremly vulnerable group.
+The risk of falling in the hands of criminals and getting engaged in crimes are common

-- Many Children in Street Situation are out-of-school and spend most of their time working in inhuman environments.
+- Many children in street situations are out-of-school and spend most of their time working in inhuman environments

-- All Children in Street Situations are extremly vulenerable to crimes of sexual abuse and violence committed against them.
+- All children in street situations are extremly vulnerable to crimes of sexual abuse and violence committed against them